-President Trump says its your LAST chance to subscribe to Whaleoil – Whale Oil Beef Hooked | Whaleoil Media
+President Trump says it's your LAST chance to subscribe to Whaleoil – Whale Oil Beef Hooked | Whaleoil Media

 low, low price of ONLY $1.92 a week.

-But wait there’s more…
+But wait, there’s more…

 Every time a reader subscribes President Trump says that…